oaspegren/ViPOr/README.md

-# ViPOr: Visualizing and Plotting Orbits (with Python)
+# ViPOr: Visualizing and Plotting Potentials and Orbits (with Python)

+ViPOr is a teaching tool to help understand the orbits of particles in different potentials.
+The package is a web application launched using streamlit.

-# explanation of code
+# DEPENDENCIES

-# link to streamlit page
+galpy, numpy, matplotlib, numexpr, astropy, streamlit

+# LINK TO STREAMLIT PAGE